Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 How Long Does Semaglutide Fatigue Last?

-To help your body adjust to semaglutide, your healthcare provider will start you at a lower dosage and gradually increase over time.
+To help your body adjust to semaglutide, your healthcare provider will start you at a lower dosage and gradually increase it over time.

 You’ll start with a low dose of 0.25 mg per week for the first four weeks.
 Then your dose may increase to 0.5 mg, then 1 mg, and eventually up to the maximum maintenance dose of 2 mg for Ozempic or 2.4 mg for Wegovy.